pzprado/eth-belgrade/apps/frontend/README.md

 This is the Next.js frontend for the Sum anonymous employee pulse survey dApp.

 ## Features
-- Employee Portal: Submit anonymous, encrypted survey responses (3 rating questions, 1 text question)
+- Employee Portal: Submit anonymous, encrypted survey responses (11 rating questions, 1 text question; all ratings use a 1–10 scale)
-- Admin Portal: View submitted survey data, trigger aggregation (iExec integration in progress)
+- Admin Portal: View submitted survey data, trigger aggregation, and view anonymized report (iExec integration functional)
 - Uses shadcn for UI components and Tailwind CSS for styling
 - API routes for survey submission and retrieval